lijingwang/lijingwang.github.io/_pages/research.md

 </div>

-## Machine learning-based inversion methods
+## Machine learning-based model calibration methods
 <div style="display: flex; flex-direction: row; justify-content: space-between;">
   <div style="width: 50%; font-size: 16px; text-align: justify; margin-right: 10px;"> <!-- Set width to 40% for text and add margin for spacing -->
     <p>
-      Bayesian inversion is commonly applied to quantify uncertainty of hydrological variables.
-However, Bayesian inversion is usually focused on spatial hydrological properties instead of hyperparameters or non-gridded physical global variables.
+      Bayesian inference is commonly applied to quantify uncertainty of hydrological variables.
+However, Bayesian inference is usually focused on spatial hydrological properties instead of hyperparameters or non-gridded physical global variables.
 This project presents a hierarchical Bayesian framework to quantify uncertainty of both global and spatial variables.
-We propose a machine learning-based inversion method to estimate the joint distribution of data and global variables directly without introducing a statistical likelihood.
+We propose a machine learning-based model calibration method to estimate the joint distribution of data and global variables directly without introducing a statistical likelihood.
 We propose a new local dimension reduction method: local principal component analysis (local PCA) to update large-scale spatial fields with local data more efficiently.
-With the help of machine learning and efficient dimension reduction, the inversion becomes approachable for high-resolution hydrologic models.
+With the help of machine learning and efficient dimension reduction, the model calibration becomes approachable for high-resolution hydrologic models.
     </p>
     <p> <!-- Add this for line spacing -->
       Paper: <a href="https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021WR031610">Wang et al., Water Resources Research, 2022</a>